Victory in World War II

 Historical Map of North America & the Caribbean

-After extensive aerial and naval bombardment, including the landing of 24,000 airborne troops, 156,000 US, British, and other Allied troops land on the beaches of Normandy, German-occupied France, in the largest seaborne invasion in history.
-The landings begin at 06:30 and meet heavy fire from gun emplacements overlooking the beaches, along with numerous mines and obstacles.
-Over the day, the Allies suffer at least 10,000 casualties vs about 1,000 for the Germans, but secure their beachhead.
+After extensive aerial and naval bombardment, including the landing of 24,000 airborne troops, 156,000 US, British, and other Allied troops landed on the beaches of Normandy, German-occupied France, in the largest seaborne invasion in history.
+The landings began at 06:30 and met heavy fire from gun emplacements overlooking the beaches, along with numerous mines and obstacles.
+Over the day, the Allies suffered at least 10,000 casualties vs about 1,000 for the Germans, but secured their beachhead.

 United Nations Charter

 The United Nations Charter was signed at the San Francisco War Memorial and Performing Arts Center in San Francisco, United States, by fifty of the original fifty-one founding members (Poland, the only founding member not present, would sign the charter two months later).
 The treaty entered into force on 24 October 1945, after being ratified by the five permanent members of the security council - China, France, the Soviet Union, the United Kingdom, and the United States - and a majority of the other signatories.